Insecurity, political instability, Russian/Ukraine war ECOWAS’ greatest concerns, says Buhari

 In a release by his spokesman, Femi Adesina, he also reminded the lawmakers of the ECOWAS Parliament of the need to align their programmes to those of the founding fathers of the sub-regional body.

-According to him, the original plan of the ECOWAS founding fathers is to have a West Africa that is integrated economically with harmonised policies, enjoying the free movement of persons, goods and services, as well as the seamless right to the establishment.
+According to him, the original plan of the ECOWAS founding fathers is to have a West Africa that is integrated economically with harmonised policies, enjoying the free move ment of persons, goods and services, as well as the seamless right to the establishment.
+He urged the ECOWAS member states to take advantage of existing mechanisms and our enterprising population to turn their dreams into reality. ‘‘We have the capacity to do so.

+Let us collaborate more and remove our out-dated physical and psychological boundaries and other colonially- inspired differences so our region can fully attain its full potential,” he said.
+On the election of members of the ECOWAS Parliament by Direct Universal Suffrage, Buhari strongly declared his support for the process, provided it is conducted with minimum or even at no cost at all, to the Community.

+Explaining Nigeria’s support for the process, he said the ECOWAS Parliament can only fulfil its true mandate when it has a set of directly elected and dedicated Members.
+“I believe that membership of the ECOWAS Parliament, not drawn from serving members of Parliaments of Member States, would be a good step towards injecting our regional integration with new energy and initiative,” Buhari said.